Why Women Still Can't Have It All In The U.S.

 They took a look a massive dataset of academic outcomes for children in Denmark and found that the child of a woman who worked between 10-19 hours over the first four years of their child's life will have a GPA that's 2.6% higher, on average, than someone whose mother didn't work at all.

 The effects are larger if you look at employment over 15 years of a child's life.
-Changes in income don't have much of an influence, which points to employment having a positive effect separate from any extra money.
-The country has very generous leave policies, four weeks paid before delivery, 14 weeks afterwards, and 10 weeks additional that can be shared
+Changes in income don't have much of an influence, which points to employment having a positive effect separate from any extra money. very generous leave policies, four weeks paid before delivery, 14 weeks afterwards, and 10 weeks additional that can be shared

 Early child care is extremely generous.
 Denmark spends 1.2% of its GDP on early childhood care and education versus 0.4% in the U.S. Early child care and education is well funded, and well staffed, and many families take advantage.
 Generally, people work fewer hours as well.